Asteatotic Eczema

 Asteatotic eczema is an inflammatory skin condition that’s caused by very dry skin.
 Sometimes called xerotic (dry) eczema or craquelé (French for cracked) eczema, asteatotic eczema is characterized by a red, dry, and itchy rash that resembles cracked paving stones.

-The most common symptoms of asteatotic eczema include diamond-shaped patches or plates of skin separated by red bands and dry, flakey patches of skin on the shins, lower legs, thighs, chest, and arms.
-In some cases, severe asteatotic eczema can cause swelling and surface blistering.
+The most common symptoms of asteatotic eczema include diamond-shaped patches or plates of skin separated by red bands and dry, flakey patches of skin on the

 Causes of Asteatotic Eczema